Translate

 Saturday, February 22, 2025

-The History Of And Changes To Historically Black (African American) Greek Letter Fraternities & Sororities Strolling
+The History Of And Some Changes To Historically Black (African American) Greek Letter Fraternities & Sororities Strolling

 Edited by Azizi Powell

-This pancocojams post presents an overview that I wrote about the history of and description about historically Black (African American) Greek letter fraternity and sorority strolling.
+This pancocojams post presents an overview about historically Black (African American) Greek letter fraternity and sorority strolling that I initially wrote in 2021 but revised on February 22, 2025.

 The content of this post is presented for historical and socio-cultural purposes.

-I wrote this essay and am publishing it because I couldn't find any detailed history and/or description online about this subject.
+I'm publishing this post because I couldn't find any detailed history and/or descriptions online about this subject.
 Also, it appears to me that there's quite a bit of confusion online between the performance art of fraternity/sorority stepping and the performance art of strolling.

 Additions and corrections to this essay are very welcome.